Urine Output And Its Importance

 Urine tests are used in a wide range of diagnoses – whether it is to confirm pregnancy or determine if the person has UTI or STI.
-Adequate hydration is essential for the proper functioning of the human body.
-Urine output and fluid balance can directly indicate kidney and bladder performance.
+Evaluating the urine output provides insight into your kidney health, bladder performance, and fluid balance.
 Urine output is also monitored in cases of critical diseases like bladder cancer or drug (ab)use.
-It is also an important part of pre-employment screening.
+It is also an important part of pre-employment screening (1).
+Using a urine output calculator can help you monitor and record your urine output.
+Scroll down and check it out.

 Results